Block 7, Norwegian North sea

-The Brynhild field was developed under production license 148 in Block 7 of the Norwegian North Sea at water depth of 80m.
-The field is located around ten kilometres from the UK border and 210km offshore of the Norwegian mainland.
+The Brynhild oil field lies in production license 148 in Block 7 of the Norwegian North Sea at a water depth of 80m.
+The field is located approximately 10km from the UK border and 210km offshore the Norwegian mainland.

-Total investment in the field is estimated to be $5bn.
+The oilfield is owned by Lundin Norway (51%, operator) and CapeOmega (49%).
+Total investment made in the field is estimated at $5bn.

-The field is a fast-track subsea tie back to the FPSO on the Shell-operated Pierce field located 38km to the south of the field.
+The field was a fast-track subsea tie back to the Haewene Brim FPSO on the Shell-operated Pierce field located 38km to the south of the field.
 The topsides of the FPSO were modified in order to enable the tie-in.

 Brynhild geology and oil reserves